Iviviana/README-Generator/Develop/README.md

   <h1>ReadMe Generator</h1>

   ## Description
   This application helps users create their README.md file by asking a series of questions that will outline the requirements of a good README.
+By answering the prompted questions, the user will, when finished, have a README file that will be presentable for others to read to understand their project.

   ## User Story